yahoojapan/JGLUE/README.md

 ## Tasks/Datasets

 JGLUE consists of the tasks of text classification, sentence pair classification, and QA.
 Each task consists of multiple datasets.
 Each dataset can be found under the `datasets` directory.
 Only train/dev sets are available now, and the test set will be available after the leaderboard is made public.
+We use Yahoo!
+Crowdsourcing for all crowdsourcing tasks in constructing the datasets.

 |Task|Dataset|Train|Dev|Test|
 |----|-------|----:|--:|---:|